gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 In the "Inbound rules" panel, click the "Add rule" button.

-Assuming you want your load balancer open to the public to access, you can allow access on `HTTPS` (port `443`) from anyone by using `0.0.0.0/0`:
+Assuming you want your load balancer open to the public to access, you would allow access on `HTTPS` (which is TCP port `443`) from anyone by using `0.0.0.0/0`.
+Not port 80, which is shown here:

 ![ECS lb](img/ecs_load_balancer_80.jpeg)